Wouldn’t it be cool if you could enable pause in QuickTime for macOS? Well, you can (before Catalina) and here is a demonstration.

 Are you thinking of using an older copy of QuickTime?
 Sadly, copying the QuickTime for macOS app from Mojave or early will not work.

-If the host is macOS Mojave or earlier and the guest is macOS Catalina, then record with the host with the client in fullscreen.
+If the host is macOS Mojave or earlier and the guest is macOS Catalina and later, then record with the host with the client in fullscreen mode.